abordones/proyecto-flp-1/README.md

 #### My SQL
 - In the installation process, the installation of `MySQL 5.7` will appear in the select components section.
+- By default it should appear selected, otherwise select it.

 ##### Change the storage mechanism from MYISAM to INNODB